ntzyz/Xplosiss/INSTALL.md

 ### 5. Build the script bundle.
 ```
-% pushd web/src
 % npm run build
-% popd
 ```
-Note: you should always rebuild it after editing `/web/src/config.js` or merging from upstream.
+Note: you should always rebuild it after editing `/src/config.js` or merging from upstream.

 ### 6. Create a systemd unit